What is latent labor, how long does it last and is there anything you can do to speed it up?

 Why would someone’s latent labor be prolonged?

-Most likely it’s based on the frequency and how hard your contractions are (and yes, I talk all about both of those in my class and how to count them).
+Most likely it’s based on the frequency and how hard your contractions are (and yes, I talk all about both of those in here and how to count them).

 Dehydration can cause something that looks similar to latent labor (but isn’t even labor because dehydration contractions don’t open your cervix).